vibe-code-inc/pm-board-experiment/src/ui/features/project_board/drop_placeholder.specs.md

 - Match width of the dragged element
 - Match height of the dragged element
 - Appear exactly at the position where the card would be inserted
+- Move existing cards apart to create space for placeholder
+- Maintain exact spacing that would occur when item is actually dropped
+- Be positioned precisely between the closest items to the drag position
+- Update position dynamically as dragged item moves over different drop targets
+- Maintain exact visual representation of what will happen on drop
+- Have identical dimensions to the dragged card including all spacing

 ## Component Structure
 ```typescript